Suicide crisis: Treatments

 Ketamine has been tested for treatment-resistant bipolar depression, major depressive disorder, and people in a suicidal crisis in emergency rooms, and is being used this way off-label.
 The drug is given by a single intravenous infusion at doses less than those used in anesthesia, and preliminary data have indicated it produces a rapid (within 2 hours) and relatively sustained (about 1–2 weeks long) significant reduction in symptoms in some patients.
 Initial studies with ketamine have sparked scientific and clinical interest due to its rapid onset, and because it appears to work by blocking NMDA receptors for glutamate, a different mechanism from most modern antidepressants that operate on other targets.
 Some studies have shown that lithium medication can reduce suicidal ideation within 48 hours of administration.

 Intervention

 Intervention is important to stop someone in a suicidal crisis from harming or killing themselves.
 Every sign of suicide should be taken seriously.
-Steps to take to help defuse the situation or get the person in crisis to safety include:
+Some examples of steps taken to help defuse a situation or get a person in crisis to safety would include: